Dexter2099/SureJan/README.md

 ## Features (MVP)

-* **Community Feeds**: Old-Reddit style feeds with sorting options (Best, Hot, New, Rising, Controversial, Top).
+* **Community Feeds**: Old-Reddit style feeds with sorting options (Hot, New, Top).
 Pagination set to 25 posts per page.
 * **Time Filters**: When sorting by Top, buttons let you view posts from the last 24 hours, last 7 days, or all time.
 * **Seed Communities**: Two initial communities, `news` and `brisbane`, seeded via a management command.
 * **User Accounts**: Username and password based authentication (email optional).
 Accounts display total “points” (sum of post and comment votes).